GrahamDumpleton/mod_wsgi/docs/user-guides/mod-wsgi-python-module.rst

    baselines so subsequent calls to ``request_metrics()`` and ``process_metrics()`` return data.
 Idempotent; safe to call unconditionally at application import time.
-When external telemetry reporting is enabled (the ``WSGITelemetry`` directive), the external reporter is the canonical metrics consumer and this call has no observable effect from the Python API: the two accessors below still return ``None`` to signal the configured mode.
+When external telemetry reporting is enabled (the ``WSGIMetricsService`` directive), the external reporter is the canonical metrics consumer and this call has no observable effect from the Python
+   API: the two accessors below still return ``None`` to signal the configured mode.
 Without an explicit call to this function, both accessors return ``None`` even when telemetry is off.

 ``request_metrics()``
    Return a dict of timing and resource counters for the sample